n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 it is not written with a separate character) or the sound will be designated by the addition of a dependent-vowel (matra) sign.

-Vowel-based syllables, standalone-sequences, and broken text runs will not have base consonants.
+Vowel-based syllables, stand-alone sequences, and broken text runs will not have base consonants.

 The algorithm for determining the base consonant is

-  - If the syllable starts with "Ra,Halant" and the syllable contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
+  - If the syllable starts with "Ra" and the syllable contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
   - Starting from the end of the syllable, move backwards until a consonant is found.